acquitelol/chxry-nea/report/report.typ

 === `Operand`

 An enum for the different kinds of operands.
+Used whilst assembling.

 Methods:
 - #snippet("fn parse(s: &'a str) -> Result<Self, String>") - Parse the given string as an operand.